PoCInnovation/Pool2023/AR-VR/day01/2 - Augmented Reality/README.md

 In our case, we want to create a ray starting from our camera objective, going on for an indeterminate length.
 If the ray intercepts an object, it will make it easier for our program to know if the user is pointing the camera at an object or not.

-In order to know if our camera ray is intercepting our AR Plane, let’s create a scipt.
+In order to know if our camera ray is intercepting our AR Plane, let’s create a script.
 In our hierarchy, create a new «AR controller» GameObject.
 Add to it a new script type component.
 The goal of this script is for a cube to spawn when the user touches the screen.